Americans now favor legal cannabis over legal tobacco

-(The Hill) – More Americans now favor legal cannabis than legal tobacco, surveys show, signaling a sharp societal shift from an era when cigarette-smoking was legal pretty much everywhere and pot-smoking was legal absolutely nowhere.
+(The Hill) – More Americans now favor legal cannabis over legal tobacco, surveys show, signaling a sharp societal shift from an era when cigarette smoking was legal pretty much everywhere and pot smoking was legal absolutely nowhere.

 Fifty-seven percent of American adults would support “a policy prohibiting the sale of all tobacco products,” the Centers for Disease Control and Prevention (CDC) reported in a research brief last month.